MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     In the Chat view, change the mode from **Ask** to **Agent**.
 Agent mode provides more targeted code generation and modification capabilities.

+1. Open the **ProductCatalog.cs** file, and then select the **GetProductById** method.

-1. Assign a task to the agent that optimizes the GetProductById method in the ProductCatalog class.
+1. Assign a task to the agent that optimizes the GetProductById method.

-    Open **ProductCatalog.cs** and select the **GetProductById** method.
-Use the following prompt in Chat:
+    For example, enter the following task in the Chat view:

     ```text
-    Optimize this GetProductById method to improve performance.
+    Review the current chat session.
+Optimize the GetProductById method to improve performance.
 Consider using a dictionary lookup instead of linear search and implement proper caching mechanisms.
 Retain any existing artificial/simulated delays for "before and after" performance comparisons.
+Ensure that the refactored code doesn't introduce security vulnerabilities or other issues.
     ```

-    Review GitHub Copilot's suggested improvements and implement the changes.
+1. Take a minute to review the edits suggested by GitHub Copilot, and then accept the changes.

     The optimized version should include:

     - Dictionary-based product lookups for O(1) performance.
     - Proper cache initialization and management.
     - Reduced redundant operations.

+    You can review and accept (or reject) individual edits in the code editor, or you can accept all changes at once by selecting **Keep** in the Chat view.

+    > **NOTE**: As you complete this section of the exercise, consider the security vulnerabilities and other issues that were identified in the previous task.
+Developers should ensure that no new vulnerabilities are introduced during the optimization process.
+In a production environment, manual code reviews, security reviews, and testing should be part of your process.

+1. In the code editor, select the **SearchProducts** method.

 1. Assign a task to the agent that enhances the efficiency of the SearchProducts method.

-    Select the **SearchProducts** method in **ProductCatalog.cs** and use this prompt:
+    For example, enter the following task in the Chat view:

     ```text
+    Review the current chat session.
 Refactor the SearchProducts method to eliminate performance bottlenecks.
-Optimize the search algorithm and remove unnecessary delays while maintaining search functionality.
+Optimize the search algorithm while maintaining search functionality.
 Retain any existing artificial/simulated delays for "before and after" performance comparisons.
+Ensure that the refactored code doesn't introduce security vulnerabilities or other issues.
     ```

-    Apply GitHub Copilot's suggestions to implement:
+1. Take a minute to review the edits suggested by GitHub Copilot, and then accept the changes.

+    The optimized version should include:

     - Efficient string matching algorithms.
     - Parallel processing for multiple search criteria.
     - Optimized cache key generation.

+1. Save and then close the **ProductCatalog.cs** file.

+1. Open the **OrderProcessor.cs** file, and then select the **CalculateOrderTotal** method.

-1. Assign a task to the agent that improves the performance of the CalculateOrderTotal method in the OrderProcessor class.
+1. Assign a task to the agent that improves the performance of the CalculateOrderTotal method.

-    Open **OrderProcessor.cs** and select the **CalculateOrderTotal** method.
-Submit this prompt:
+    For example, enter the following task in the Chat view:

     ```text
+    Review the current chat session.
 Optimize the CalculateOrderTotal method to reduce redundant product lookups and improve calculation performance.
 Consider batch operations and caching strategies.
 Retain any existing artificial/simulated delays for "before and after" performance comparisons.
+Ensure that the refactored code doesn't introduce security vulnerabilities or other issues.
     ```

+1. Take a minute to review the edits suggested by GitHub Copilot, and then accept the changes.

-    Implement the suggested improvements, which should include:
+    The optimized version should include:

     - Batch product retrieval to eliminate N+1 query patterns.
     - Cached product information during order processing.
     - Optimized tax and shipping calculations.

+1. In the code editor, select the **FinalizeOrderAsync** method.

-1. Optimize the FinalizeOrderAsync method.
+1. Assign a task to the agent that improves the performance of the FinalizeOrderAsync method.

-    Select the **FinalizeOrderAsync** method in **OrderProcessor.cs** and use this prompt:
+    For example, enter the following task in the Chat view:

     ```text
+    Review the current chat session.
 Refactor the FinalizeOrderAsync method to improve async performance.
 Focus on parallel processing where possible and optimizing await patterns.
 Retain any existing artificial/simulated delays for "before and after" performance comparisons.
+Ensure that the refactored code doesn't introduce security vulnerabilities or other issues.
     ```

-    Apply the suggested changes to achieve:
+1. Take a minute to review the edits suggested by GitHub Copilot, and then accept the changes.

+    The optimized version should include:

     - Parallel processing of independent operations
     - Optimized async/await usage
     - Better exception handling in async contexts

-1. Enhance InventoryManager batch operations.
+1. Save and then close the **OrderProcessor.cs** file.

-    Open **InventoryManager.cs** and select the **UpdateStockLevels** method.
-Use this prompt:
+1. Open the **InventoryManager.cs** file, and then select the **UpdateStockLevels** method.

+1. Assign a task to the agent that improves the performance of the UpdateStockLevels method.

+    For example, enter the following task in the Chat view:

     ```text
+    Review the current chat session.
 Optimize the UpdateStockLevels method to support batch operations and reduce individual update overhead.
 Implement efficient logging, but retain any existing artificial delays for performance comparison.
+Ensure that the refactored code doesn't introduce security vulnerabilities or other issues.
     ```

-    Implement the improvements to include:
+1. Take a minute to review the edits suggested by GitHub Copilot, and then accept the changes.

+    The optimized version should include:

     - Batch stock level updates
     - Efficient logging strategies
     - Reduced blocking operations

+1. Save and then close the **OrderProcessor.cs** file.

+1. Open the **EmailService.cs** file.

+1. Assign a task to the agent that improves the performance of the email sending methods.

 1. Improve EmailService asynchronous processing.

-    Open **Services/EmailService.cs** and select the email sending methods.
-Submit this prompt:
+    For example, enter the following task in the Chat view:

     ```text
-    Optimize the email service to support parallel email processing and improve async performance.
+    Review the current chat session.
+Optimize the email service methods to support parallel email processing and improve async performance.
 Consider implementing email queuing and batch operations.
 Retain any existing artificial/simulated delays for "before and after" performance comparisons.
+Ensure that the refactored code doesn't introduce security vulnerabilities or other issues.
     ```

-    Apply the suggested optimizations for:
+1. Take a minute to review the edits suggested by GitHub Copilot, and then accept the changes.

+    The optimized version should include:

     - Parallel email content generation
     - Asynchronous email sending operations